Part of the autumn of 2018, I spent by implementing Ethernet/IP protocol into the D2000 KOM process.

 The Ethernet/IP protocol is a wide topic which we have only lightly touched upon in this chapter in chosen points.
 Thanks to the support of producers, it is and probably will be a widely used protocol.
 During the implementation of the protocol driver into the D2000 system, I couldn’t help comparing it with other standards such as BACnet or OPC.
 I have a feeling that, unlike these standards, the Ethernet/IP protocol pushes through the proprietary approaches considerably.
 These approaches force you to buy from a particular producer also the OPC server and to communicate through it.
 At the same time, it decreases interoperability of devices and makes harder the possibility of its replacement for a device from the competition.
 Basically, by using (and preferring) proprietary services and objects that the standard permits, the dependency on a particular producer arises in spite of the openness of the protocol itself.
 This feels like a competitive disadvantage compared with other protocols, especially concerning vertical communication on a higher level (SCADA).

-On the other hand, the standards CIP and Ethernet/IP define also fast communication between devices (extension CIP Motion, CIP Sync).
+On the other hand, the CIP and Ethernet/IP standards define also fast communication between devices (the CIP Motion and CIP Sync extensions).
 Those are areas in which protocols such as OPC UA can’t compete with this protocol.

 Anyway, D2000, version 12, supports the Ethernet/IP protocol and adds it to the growing list of supported and implemented protocols.